utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-summer.md

 ## Deliverables

+For Summer 2020, this is all due Friday, Aug.
+14th at 11:59 p.m. except for the editing report due the day before.

-- You'll produce an 600-word news story with at least three human source including the two recorded sources listed below.
+- **Story**: You'll produce an 600-word news story with at least three human sources including the two recorded sources listed below.
 (This means you'll have to find at least one source on your own.)
 You can include additional student sources in your reporting, but not from our class and they don't count toward the three sources.
 Properly credited published reports or studies are allowed as source material in your story, but they do not count toward your human source quota.
-This should be a news story, not a personalized blog post. **Include a headline for your story**.
+This should be a news story, not a personalized blog post.
 Use Google Docs and share with me as an editor.
 (300 points)
+- **Headline**: A good, news-oriented headline for your story**: (25 points)
-- You'll turn in any analysis work you've done (Workbench and any other charting tools), regardless if it is used in the story.
+- **Analysis**: You'll turn in any analysis work you've done (Workbench and any other charting tools), regardless if it is used in the story.
 I want all your work.
 (200 points)
-- You'll produce at least one publishable chart to go with your story using the tool of your choice.
+- **Chart** You'll produce at least one publishable chart to go with your story using the tool of your choice.
 This chart needs to have a proper headline, description, legend, annotations and such so that the chart **can be understood outside the context of the story**.
 Include a screenshot and/or link in your story.
 I suggest using Datawrapper for this, but you could also use Flourish or Tableau if you know how (or learn).
 (50 points)
-- You'll need to choose an editing partner from class to work with and you'll need to include a short report of how you helped them focus and edit their story and analysis.
+- **Editing partner**: You'll need to choose an editing partner from class to work with throughout the project and including a line-edit and review of their story and analysis.
 Use Google Docs and share with me.
-(50 points)
+(50 points due Aug.
+13 for Summer 2020.)
-- Two promotional tweets, one geared toward the story and one geared toward a chart.
+- **Promotions**: Two promotional tweets, one geared toward the story and one geared toward a chart.
 You don't have to actually tweet the results, just put them in a Google Doc.
 Include an image that might help draw attention to your tweet.
 This can be in your story file.
-(25 points)
+(25 points each)
-- A diversity statement about how you did or could better add diversity of voice to your story.
+- **Diversity statement**: Explain you did or could better add diversity of voice to your story.
 Can also be included with your story file.
 (25 points)

 ## Materials to work from